Snir-Dekel/Python-automations/Auto mute mic/README.md

 > ## Go to https://teachablemachine.withgoogle.com/train and choose"Audio Project"

 > ![image](https://user-images.githubusercontent.com/66528853/152966660-40941362-0365-42de-85e7-a91e5f43c495.png)
-> ## Record Your Background Noise (You speaking, Silent, etc.) and the sound your chair makes when you get up or you saying the word 'mute' (record as much samples as you can)
+> ## Record Your Background Noise (You speaking, Silent, etc.) and the sound your chair makes when you get up or you saying the word 'mute' (record as much samples as possible)

 > ![image](https://user-images.githubusercontent.com/66528853/152967241-a36d3c67-21be-4874-b1f3-234f71db9e13.png)